jayash1973/Sherlock-Holmes/README.md

 Experience the thrill of Sherlock Holmes!
 Your AI partner guides you with data analysis and web searches.
 Solve the unsolvable!
 # AI Detective Sherlock Holmes: A Case Investigation and RAG Chatbot Application

-This repository houses an intriguing Python application that leverages the power of Google's advanced AI models, including Gemini and Gemini Pro Vision, to create a unique experience centered around the legendary detective, Sherlock Holmes.
+This repository houses an intriguing Python application that leverages the power of Google's advanced AI models gemini 1.5 pro latest, including Gemini and Gemini 1.0 Pro Vision, to create a unique experience centered around the legendary detective, Sherlock Holmes.

 ## Key Features